Skip to main content

 Updated by Steven Silverstone

-To connect Azure Repos, you first need to create a Personal Access Token in Azure DevOps:
+To connect Azure Repos, create a Personal Access Token (PAT) in Azure DevOps:

-2. Click on your User Settings (top right corner) and select Personal Access Tokens.
+2. Open User Settings (top-right) and select Personal Access Tokens.

 3. Click + New Token.